 Tip 12: Decrease your time spent reproducing the problem

 Next time you find an unreproducible problem, set a timer (an hour or two max).
 Now attempt to reproduce the problem and gather information.
-When time is up, send the unreproducible bug over to development with two or three ideas for extra logging or information that will help track down the problem if it happens again.
+When time is up, send the unreproducible bug over to development with two or three ideas for extra logging or information that will help track down the problem if it happens a

 Tip 13: Do a low-cost beta program or pre-release